Mestský štadión Brezno

 The Municipal Stadium in Brezno, Slovakia, (Mestský štadión Brezno) is the football (soccer) stadium.
-It serves as home stadium for football club FK Brezno and is the temporary home stadium of the FO ŽP Šport Podbrezová football team playing in the Slovak Fortuna Liga.
+It mainly serves as home stadium for football club FK Brezno.
+It is used as a temporary home stadium for FK Železiarne Podbrezová which plays in the Slovak First Football League.
 The stadium has a capacity of 3,000.

+History

+On June 7, 1994, the stadium hosted the final match of the first edition of the Slovak Cup.
+Slovan Bratislava would beat Tatran Prešov 2–1 after penalties.

+Other uses

+The stadium also has a running track, which is used for training and tournaments by the athletes of AK Mostáreň and MŠK Brezno.